Interpersonal relationship

-Interpersonal relationship (or interpersonal relation) define a social association, connection, or affiliation between two or more persons.
-They vary in degrees of intimacy, self-disclosure, duration, reciprocity and power distribution.
-The main themes or purposes of the interpersonal relations are: family, kinship, friendship, love, marriage, business, employment, clubs, neighborhoods, ethical values, support and solidarity.
-Interpersonal relations may be regulated by law, custom or mutual agreement, and form the basis of social groups and societies.
+In social psychology, an interpersonal relation (or interpersonal relationship) describes a social association, connection, or affiliation between two or more people.
+It overlaps significantly with the concept of social relations, which are the fundamental unit of analysis within the social sciences.
+Relations vary in degrees of intimacy, self-disclosure, duration, reciprocity, and power distribution.
+The main themes or trends of the interpersonal relations are: family, kinship, friendship, love, marriage, business, employment, clubs, neighborhoods, ethical values, support, and solidarity.
+Interpersonal relations may be regulated by law, custom, or mutual agreement, and form the basis of social groups and societies.
 They appear when people communicate or act with each other within specific social contexts, and they thrive on equitable and reciprocal compromises.

-The scientific analysis of interpersonal relationships involves several branches of the social sciences, e.g. communication, psychology, anthropology, social work, sociology, and mathematics.
-This scientific analysis had evolved during the 1990s and has become "relationship science," through the researches of Ellen Berscheid and Elaine Hatfield.
+Interdisciplinary analysis of relationships draws heavily upon the other social sciences, including, but not limited to: anthropology, communication, cultural studies, economics, linguistics, mathematics, political science, social work, and sociology.
+This scientific analysis had evolved during the 1990s and has become "relationship science", through the research done by Ellen Berscheid and Elaine Hatfield.
 This interdisciplinary science attempts to provide evidence-based conclusions through the use of data analysis.